Greg

 2. Mince meat, fried onion and bread.

-3. Put mixture in a baking dish, add thyme, tarragon, rosemary, salt and pepper, and gravy, mix well.
+3. Put mixture in a deep baking dish with a surface of about 300 cm² (1 g per cm²).
+Add thyme, tarragon, rosemary, salt and pepper, and gravy, mix well.

 4. Make mashed potatoes according to directions, but don't add salt.
 Spread over meat mix.
 Optionally, sprinkle with some butter flakes or brush over egg yolk with water.